 The dark form at the end of the blade gave it an extra twist before easing the twitching body down onto the floor.
 A quick pat down revealed the copper key for the door hidden in a belt pouch.

-With a satisfied grin, in the lock.
+With a satisfied grin,